Borough of Rugby: History

-The town of Rugby gained the status of an urban district in 1894.
-At the same time the Rugby Rural District was created covering the surrounding countryside.
-The town and rural district had separate councils, both based in Rugby.
-In 1932, Rugby's status was upgraded to that of a municipal borough, and its boundaries expanded to include most of Bilton, Brownsover, Hillmorton and Newbold-on-Avon.
+The town of Rugby had been a local board district from 1849.
+Such districts became urban districts in 1894.
+At the same time the Rugby Rural District was created covering the surrounding rural parishes.
+The urban and rural districts had separate councils, both based in Rugby.
+In 1932, Rugby Urban District was upgraded to become a municipal borough, and its boundaries were expanded to include most of Bilton (including New Bilton), Brownsover, Hillmorton and Newbold-on-Avon.